-South-central Alaska gas distribution utility ENSTAR Natural Gas Co. is seeking expedited state regulatory approval of two contracts that would allow it to avoid a gas supply shortfall as early as Jan.
+South-central Alaska gas distribution utility ENSTAR Natural Gas Co. has finally secured contracts for gas supply to meet its customers' needs next year and beyond.
+Now it is seeking expedited state regulatory approval of the two contracts in order to avoid a gas supply shortfall as early as Jan.
 1.

 A previous supply contract with Marathon (APL-5), for which ENSTAR requested commission approval in 2005, was turned down over cost, severance tax and transportation reimbursement provisions.
 "In the aftermath of APL-5, the process of attracting new suppliers and negotiating new agreements was slow and difficult," the utility said.
 "ENSTAR moved as quickly as it could to secure new supplies to fill the impending shortfall in 2009 and beyond.
 These two contracts [with ConocoPhillips and Marathon] are the product of that successful effort.
 They fill all of ENSTAR's unmet requirements through 2010, but not all of those requirements through 2013."

-ENSTAR has been looking at ways to get additional gas supplies into Cook Inlet, spokesman Curtis Thayer told NGI last year (see Daily GPI, Sept.
-28, 2007).
+ENSTAR has been looking at ways to get additional gas supplies into Cook Inlet, spokesman Curtis Thayer told NGI last year (see NGI, Oct.
+1, 2007).
 One longer-term option would be to encourage more development of local reserves.
 A second would be a spur pipeline off of a larger Lower 48-bound pipeline from Fairbanks to Cook Inlet.
 And the third option would be a bullet line to bring gas from Alaska's North Slope to Cook Inlet.
-Alaska lawmakers could receive for consideration a North Slope gasline proposal from TransCanada on May 19 (see Daily GPI, April 10).
-Also proposed is a joint gasline proposal from BP and ConocoPhillips (see Daily GPI, April 9).
+Alaska lawmakers could receive for consideration a North Slope gasline proposal from TransCanada on May 19.
+Also proposed is a joint gasline proposal from BP and ConocoPhillips (see NGI, April 14).

 The contracts need to be approved by the commission by Oct.
 31 or else they will be terminated.
 If approved, neither contracting company will be an unmet requirements provider.
 Rather, ENSTAR's gas demand will be aggregated among all of its suppliers.